 In the mid-1980s, even people living in the United States, England, and other English-speaking Western countries knew Nena.
 The petite German singer re-recorded her 1983 hit “99 Luftballons” in English as 1984’s “99 Red Balloons.”
 With the translated track she had an international hit on her hands that introduced her outside of the German language music world.

-The Neue Deutsche Welle — literally the “New German Wave,” a genre of German music with roots in punk and rock that started in the late ’70s and early ’80s — was making waves internationally.
+The Neue Deutsche Welle was making waves around the world.
+Literally, the “New German Wave,” was a genre of German music with roots in punk and rock that started in the late ’70s and early ’80s.
 With her charming pop appeal and German lyrics, German language learners can practice and get rocking with Nena.

 Looking for another Ohrwurm to help you learn German?
 Check out previously featured musicians and bands!

 Photo from her official Facebook page.
 This post contains affiliate links.